kubernetes-sigs/randfill/README.md

                 switch c.Intn(2) {
                 case 0:
                         e.Type = A
-                        c.Fuzz(&e.AInfo)
+                        c.Fill(&e.AInfo)
                 case 1:
                         e.Type = B
-                        c.Fuzz(&e.BInfo)
+                        c.Fill(&e.BInfo)
                 }
         },
 )

 var myObject MyInfo
-f.Fuzz(&myObject) // Type will correspond to whether A or B info is set.
+f.Fill(&myObject) // Type will correspond to whether A or B info is set.
 ```

 See more examples in ```example_test.go```.